ghyoun/potato_films/README.md

 #### Acceptance Criteria

-Build a recommendations API endpoint that retrieves top-rated film recommendations.

-1. Recommended films must have:
+1) Recommended films must have:
   * The same genre as the parent film
   * A minimum of 4 reviews
   * An average rating greater than 4.0
   * Been released within 15 years, before or after the parent film

-2. The application should allow developers to:
+2) The application should allow developers to:
   * Paginate by offset
   * Limit the number of returned records

-3. Finally, the application should handle for:
+3) The application should handle for:
   * Client/server failure
   * Missing routes